runatlantis/atlantis/runatlantis.io/docs/deployment.md

           httpGet:
             path: /healthz
             port: 4141
-            # If using https, change this.
+            # If using https, change this to HTTPS
-            scheme: http
+            scheme: HTTP
         readinessProbe:
           periodSeconds: 60
           httpGet:
             path: /healthz
             port: 4141
-            # If using https, change this.
+            # If using https, change this to HTTPS
-            scheme: http
+            scheme: HTTP
   volumeClaimTemplates:
   - metadata:
       name: atlantis-data